Pictured above: Healer and witch-hunter Malindi, Kenya (left), and woman accused of witchcraft, Tabora, Tanzania.

 Violence and Witchcraft

 Witchcraft-related violence is an ongoing human rights issue throughout the world.
-Today, witch-hunting and witchcraft-related crimes are found in more than seventy developing countries.
+Today, witch-hunting and witchcraft-related crimes are found in more than seventy developing countries, notably on the African continent.
 Epidemics of violence against alleged witches—mainly women, but including elders and children of both genders—is on the increase in some parts of the world.
 Witchcraft beliefs may lie behind vigilante murders, political assassinations, revenge killings, and commercial murders for human body parts.

 Violence Against Women